LucaCorigliano/CleverBoard/README.md

 # CleverBoard (Work in Progress)
-Rebind every key or combination of keys to whatever you want!
+Keyboard rebinder for Windows!

 ## What's this?
-CleverBoard is a Windows Utility that I wrote several years ago.
-It allows complete customization of your keyboard via rebinding keys and scripting.
+CleverBoard is a Windows utility that I wrote several years ago.
+It allows complete customization of the keyboard via rebinding keys and scripting.
 I've decided to rewrite it from scratch, so it'll be a while before a release.

 ## How does it work?
 It uses Hotkeys.
 Yep.
 I know it sounds janky but it worked flawlessly for me for years.